 Prioritise Your Own Welfare

-Though many parents sacrifice attending to their own needs and mental health for the sake of their children, ironically in the long term this does not serve their children’s needs.
+By sacrificing and not attending to your own needs and mental health for the sake of your children, ironically in the long term this does not serve your children’s needs.
 If you become stressed, burnt out, or depressed as a parent then you can no longer be there for your children.

 It is a bit like the safety notice on planes which says that though your inclination is the reverse, you should first put your own oxygen mask on before helping your child with his.
 This is why when making crucial parenting decisions you should take into account your own mental health needs as a parent as well as those of your children.